Hsnayrus/Certification-Courses/Meta-Back-End-Developer/Meta-The-Full-Stack/Documents/Notes.md

 ## Conclusion
 This reading taught you about the very popular client-server architecture you can use in every full stack application or API project.
 You also learned about the advantages and disadvantages of client-server architecture.

+# Additional Resources

+* [These](/Meta-Back-End-Developer/Meta-The-Full-Stack/Documents/Additional-Resources.md) resources can be helpful throughout the course.